nyergler/nyergler.github.io/content/posts/2007-02-08-passing-the-buck.md

 Four days later you call.
 Two days after that.
 And finally you’re told that they’re waiting on a backlight, and that no, they don’t have one in, and that it won’t be in until the end of the month.
 This, of course, stretches your repair window from “3-5 days” to 30-40 days.
 And of course, they understand how frustrating it is, but really, what are they supposed to do?
 But miracle of miracles, you receive an email two weeks early saying “your laptop has shipped.”

-Of course, in <span class="caps">HP</span> Mind-Fuck-Your-Customer Land, “shipped” doesn’t mean “shipped” exactly.
+Of course, in HP Mind-Fuck-Your-Customer Land, “shipped” doesn’t mean “shipped” exactly.
 It means “we told FedEx to pick it up but they didn’t.
 So it’ll be there in a few days.
 Hopefully.”
 This is essentially what I was told tonite when I called again.
 Let’s think about the logic:

 <ul class="simple">
   <li>